-Inspired by a childhood filled with fairies where “magical things happened,” sisters Lib Schley and Mayor Watts Hitchcock opened The Magic Shop in 1947, they “began with the idea of finding and creating toys that expressed the joy and wonder of a child’s world,” said Mayor Watts Hitchcock.
+Inspired by a childhood filled with fairies where “magical things happened,” sisters Lib Schley and Mari Watts Hitchcock opened The Magic Shop in 1947, they “began with the idea of finding and creating toys that expressed the joy and wonder of a child’s world,” said Mari Watts Hitchcock.
 Castles and play barns which turned into children’s desks were the sisters’ first creations.
 Craftsman Freddie Foster made these toys by hand because of the shortages of WWII.
 Proceeds went to charity, first to the Hunterdon Medical Center in Flemington and later to Bonnie Brae, a residential treatment center for youth at risk in Liberty Corner.
 Reeve Schley Jr. was one of the founders of the Medical Center and his mother was an early and critical supporter of Bonnie Brae.

 Soon came the idea of an Easter rabbit’s hole.
 A slide was built into the old staircase leading down into a labyrinth of painted tree roots.
 Between the roots were scenes of rabbit adventures, such as the inauguration of a rabbit governor, in honor of Christie Whitman, Governor of New Jersey.
 “As a child, I was fascinated by ‘Alice in Wonderland,’” said Lib.
 “I remember the Mad Matter, the March Hare and other characters Alice saw when she slid into the rabbit’s hole in the garden and thought it would be wonderful if real children could walk with Alice.”